Loyalist, Ontario

-Loyalist is a lower-tier township in central eastern Ontario, Canada on Lake Ontario.
-It is in Lennox and Addington County and consists of two parts: the mainland and Amherst Island.
-It was named for the United Empire Loyalists, who settled in the area after the American Revolution.
+Loyalist is a lower-tier township in Eastern Ontario, Canada on Lake Ontario.
+It is in Lennox and Addington County and consists of two total parts: the mainland and Amherst Island.
+It was named after the historic United Empire Loyalists, who initially settled in the area following the American Revolution.

 Loyalist Township was formed on January 1, 1998, through the amalgamation of Amherst Island Township, Ernestown Township, and Bath Village.

 Communities

 The primary centres of settlement in Loyalist are Amherstview, Bath and Odessa.
 Smaller communities include Asselstine, Bayview, Emerald, Ernestown, Links Mills, McIntyre, Millhaven, Morven, Nicholsons Point, Stella, Storms Corners, Switzerville, Thorpe, Violet and Wilton.
 Since Loyalist Township is the only municipal level of government in the area, the boundaries of most mainland settlements are unofficial and matters of tradition.

 Amherstview

 Amherstview is named for Amherst Island, located directly to the south in Lake Ontario.
 When the community was first established in the 1950s, the spelling was generally "Amherst View".
 The community is the eastern end of the Loyalist Parkway, a stretch of Highway 33 that travels along Lake Ontario, in an area in which many United Empire Loyalists settled.
 As of 2021, Amherstview has a population of about 6500.

 Amherstview is home to Fairfield House which is situated in Fairfield Park on the shore of Lake Ontario.
 Fairfield House was constructed in 1793 by the Fairfield family who were among the first Loyalists to settle the area.
 It served as the family home and a portion of the building was also used as a tavern for some time.
 The wood and limestone building is now a museum exhibiting period artifacts and furniture and offering guided tours.

 Fairfield Park itself stretches along more than 600 m of Lake Ontario shoreline.
 The park is a popular picnicking area and is also well used by swimmers and scuba divers.
 Limestone shelf rock formations leading into the water simplify the launching and landing of kayaks and canoes although suitable facilities for larger watercraft do not exist.
 The park is home to many species of trees including red oak, poplar, willow, shagbark hickory, ash, maple, cedar, linden, and spruce.
 Extensive banks of lilac provide flowers and fragrance in season and many of the larger trees in the park are fitted with strings of lights for display at Christmas.

 Amherstview is also home to the Henderson Recreation Centre.
 The centre houses a public library, a 25 m public swimming pool, and an arena and also includes an outdoor soccer field.
 The arena is the home rink for the Amherstview Jets hockey team.